Authentic Lessons for 21st Century Learning

 Number students off from 1-3.
 Assign and pass out one of the three attached Julius Caesar Speech handouts to each student, with the speech number corresponding to each student's assigned number.
 Have students use the Jigsaw strategy to study and share their ideas with their groups.

 Once students have finishing highlighting and annotating their assigned speeches, display slide 15.
-Ask for volunteers to share with a heterogeneous group to discuss what they highlighted, how they labeled it, and their justification or reasoning for doing so.
+Ask for volunteers to share with a heterogeneous group what they highlighted, how they labeled it, and their justification or reasoning for doing so.
 Give time for each student to share out.

 Ask students to share out an example of each of the three modes of persuasion and their reasoning or justification for labeling it as such.